Sequestration

 Following this, you will be appointed a Trustee who will immediately assess the worth or your assets, your income and your expenditure; allowing them to release cash to your creditors.

 Depending on whether you can afford to, you may still have to make regular payments towards your debt after you are discharged.
-However, this requirement only has to be met for the 48 months following your arrangement.
+However, this requirement only has to be met for the 48 months following the start of your sequestration.

 How can I get a certificate of sequestration?